 Cold email outreach is hard, and the act of sales itself goes against the grain of the average Joe’s comfort zone.

-The art and science of sales are not what we were meant to do comfortably.
+Hence, looking out for pointers to write an effective Business email for a cold email outreach is natural.
 Traditional sales calls, in-person meets, and meeting strangers are all out of the comfort zone too.

 Salespeople, however, make it an integral part of their career.
 Entrepreneurs do sales every single day.